zhongkaifu/Seq2SeqSharp/README.md

 ﻿# Seq2SeqSharp
-Seq2SeqSharp is an C# encoder-decoder deep neural network framework running on both CPU and GPU
+Seq2SeqSharp is a tensor based fast & flexible encoder-decoder deep neural network framework written by .NET (C#).
+It can run on both CPU and GPU

 # Features
 Pure C# framework